Grilled Salmon with Spanish Romesco Sauce

 Ok, I know you guys might think 5 Points is a bit much for a baked, less-sweet banana.
 But let me just tell you that they were SO, SO, SO good!
 The perfect combination of sweet and salty.
 They are way healthier and much more delicious than potato chips….so if you’d spend 5 Points on a cup of potato chips, then you owe it to yourself to try these Baked Plantain Chips instead.
 If you aren’t familiar with plantains, they are a member of the banana family.
 They are a starchy, low in sugar variety that is always cooked before serving as it is unsuitable raw.
 It is used in many savory dishes somewhat like a potato would be used, and is very popular in Western Africa and the Caribbean countries.
 My first few attempts at these baked plantains failed miserably.
 They are easier to cook when they are very firm, and less ripe.
 But they taste a lot sweeter when they are overripe, giving that delectable sweet and salty taste to the chips.
 Though, the overripe plantains can be a bit softer and harder to work with.
 I based this recipe post on the taste I preferred, but, by all means, feel free to choose your own style of plantain.
 I could never get mine quite as crisp as I intended, but it really didn’t matter to me.
 They were so tasty and filling, and definitely helped keep me from digging in to some not-so-Weight Watchers friendly snacks, so I felt that they were really worth the 5 Points.
 I definitely recommend giving these a try at least once!

 When I created this Baked Chicken Nuggets Recipe, I had originally intended it to be for my kids.
 But they were SO good, I figured, hey, I like chicken nuggets too, so why not share this on LaaLoosh?
 Each 6 nugget serving came out to be just 3 Points, which is a MUCH better alternative to the fast food chicken nuggets!
-They make a great lunch or as a late night snack for when you get the fast food cravings.
-The key is the buttermilk soak.

 These yummy, Pan Seared Tuna Patties are the perfect way to put a unique twist on the traditional tuna sandwich recipe.
 Just two of these tuna patties are only 4 Points, which makes it an ideal Weight Watchers lunch.